lijiansong/clang-llvm-tutorial/.github/clang-llvm.md

 - CMU, 15-411: Compiler Design, see this [PAGE](https://www.cs.cmu.edu/~fp/courses/15411-f08/index.html)
 - A very nice website that introduces `The Architecture of Open Source Applications`, for more details checkout this [PAGE](http://www.aosabook.org/en/index.html), LLVM can be found [here](http://www.aosabook.org/en/llvm.html)
 - For MIPS architecture, checkout the book < `See MIPS Run` > and its ABI document, see this [PAGE](https://www.linux-mips.org/pub/linux/mips/doc/ABI/)
-- A short tutorial for latex, see this [page](http://www.mohu.org/info/lshort-cn.pdf)
+- A short tutorial for latex, see this [page](http://www.mohu.org/info/lshort-cn.pdf) & a tiny book about `awk` checkout this [page](http://awk.readthedocs.io/en/latest/index.html)